 - Understand and critically assess the underlying causes behind recent policy challenges and crises

-- Evaluate why the European Union responded to the crises the way it did, being conscious of short- and long-term policy trade-offs
+- Evaluate the European Union response to the crises, being conscious of short- and long-term policy trade-offs

 - Identify gaps and weaknesses in the EU’s policy response to the Eurozone debt crisis, migration saga and Brexit

-- Critically assess the EU’s long-term resilience, especially in light of new policy challenges induced by COVID-19.
+- Assess the EU’s long-term resilience, especially in light of new policy challenges induced by COVID-19.

 What level is the course and do I need any particular skills?

 No previous knowledge is required as this is an introductory course.
 That being said, an interest in current affairs may prove helpful as the area of European politics is a dynamic one.
 This is also reflected in the high volume of fairly recent policy initiatives and challenges.
 Therefore, you will gain more from the course both in terms of enjoyment and learning outcomes if you follow current affairs.

 How will I be taught, and will there be any work outside the class?

 A mixture of lectures/ short presentations by the tutor, Q&A, pair/group and class discussions.
 A comprehensive bibliography will be given at the beginning of the course.
 Also, (brief) reading materials will be handed out at the end of each session.
 While this supplementary reading is not a course requirement, course participants will benefit more from the course if they do some of the supplementary readings recommended by the course tutor.
 Please note, that as the course progresses, course participants are encouraged to take a more active part in the course – this will be achieved through a mixture of smaller group work but also class discussions.